How Does a Home Renovation Loan Work?

 A home renovation loan will be based on one key factor: the after renovation value.
 Renovation loans will use a home’s estimated after renovation value, as opposed to its current home value, in order to calculate how much money that a homeowner can borrow.
 This will give homeowners the necessary credit upfront for the increase in home value from the proposed renovation.
 There is often confusion surrounding this term as a result of some lenders offering so-called “home improvement loans”.

 In actuality, these are not home renovation loans but are actually just rebranded unsecured personal loans that won’t be suitable for most projects because of their high interest rates, shorter terms, and limited loan size.
-A renovation loan is the only type of loan that will give a homeowner credit for a home’s future value.
+When you’re wondering, “how does a renovation loan work?”
+It’s important to understand that a renovation loan is the only type of loan that will give a homeowner credit for a home’s future value.
 Using the after renovation value will help you to get the lowest rate possible, as lenders will typically set rates based on the loan to value ratio.
 There are plenty of different types of available renovation loans that will use the after renovation value of a home.

 Whatever your project may be, the loan that you choose will have a huge impact because it will determine your interest rates, monthly payments, the total amount that you can borrow, and whether or not you’ll be required to refinance your first mortgage.

-What Are The Different Types Of Home Renovation Loan?
+What Are The Different Types Of Home Renovation Loans?

-The way that a home renovation loan will work depends on the type of financing that you decide to apply for.
+The answer to how does a renovation loan work will vary based on the type you pursue.
+In other words, the way that a home renovation loan works will depend on the type of financing that you decide to apply for.
 The most popular home renovation loan options include:

 This is a construction loan, which is a type of renovation loan that will convert to a new permanent first mortgage and replace your existing mortgage in the process.
 Essentially, this option will work like a cash out refinance but will be based on the after renovation value of the home.